vishusandy/ProSound/README.md

 ## Installing

-1. Upload the .smx file

-2. Add the following to your `/cstrike/addons/sourcemod/configs/databases.cfg`
+1. Add the following to your `/cstrike/addons/sourcemod/configs/databases.cfg`

     ```
         "pro_sounds"